devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 These are the builts from me for BigSur.
 You might get the future updates for this machine.
+Report me If you find the bugs or any issues.
+And don't ask for ETA.

 # What's Working.>>
 - Sleep / Wake